![]() |

 ..(i) redirects and/or

-..(ii) momentarily, increases slightly (10-25%) the strength of a "pressing force" of his, and
+..(ii) momentarily, increases slightly (10-25%) the strength of

 b) "the pushed" smoothly yields to this redirected/strengthened force, possibly by deflecting and/or by skirting it.